electron/electron/docs/api/app.md

 Returns `Boolean` - Whether the call succeeded.

 **Note:** If you'd like to customize the Jump List even more use `app.setJumpList(categories)` instead.

 ### `app.getJumpListSettings()` _Windows_

 Returns `Object`:

-* `minItems` Integer - The minimum number of items that will be shown in the Jump List (for a more detailed description of this value see the [MSDN docs][JumpListBeginListMSDN]).
+* `minItems` Integer - The minimum number of items that will be shown in the Jump List (for a more detailed description of this value see the [MSDN docs][jumplistbeginlistmsdn]).
 * `removedItems` [JumpListItem[]](structures/jump-list-item.md) - Array of `JumpListItem` objects that correspond to items that the user has explicitly removed from custom categories in the Jump List.
 These items must not be re-added to the Jump List in the **next** call to `app.setJumpList()`, Windows will not display any custom category that contains any of the removed items.

 ### `app.setJumpList(categories)` _Windows_

 * `categories` [JumpListCategory[]](structures/jump-list-category.md) or `null` - Array of `JumpListCategory` objects.

 Sets or removes a custom Jump List for the application, and returns one of the following strings:

 * `ok` - Nothing went wrong.
 * `error` - One or more errors occurred, enable runtime logging to figure out the likely cause.
 * `invalidSeparatorError` - An attempt was made to add a separator to a custom category in the Jump List.
 Separators are only allowed in the standard `Tasks` category.
 * `fileTypeRegistrationError` - An attempt was made to add a file link to the Jump List for a file type the app isn't registered to handle.
 * `customCategoryAccessDeniedError` - Custom categories can't be added to the Jump List due to user privacy or group policy settings.

 If `categories` is `null` the previously set custom Jump List (if any) will be replaced by the standard Jump List for the app (managed by Windows).

 **Note:** If a `JumpListCategory` object has neither the `type` nor the `name` property set then its `type` is assumed to be `tasks`.
 If the `name` property is set but the `type` property is omitted then the `type` is assumed to be `custom`.

 **Note:** Users can remove items from custom categories, and Windows will not allow a removed item to be added back into a custom category until **after** the next successful call to `app.setJumpList(categories)`.
 Any attempt to re-add a removed item to a custom category earlier than that will result in the entire custom category being omitted from the Jump List.
 The list of removed items can be obtained using `app.getJumpListSettings()`.

 Here's a very simple example of creating a custom Jump List: